 This is based on Exodus 1:11, which makes a mention of (Pi-)Ramses as the city that the Israelites built.
 This city only has a brief history, archaeologists claim.
 The question is, is this an anachronism or a hard marker?
 Genesis 47:11 also makes a similar claim — the "land of Ramses" was also mentioned hundreds of years before the city existed as the place where Joseph's family settled.
 So, is Genesis 47:11 an anachronism, is Exodus 1:11 an anachronism, or are both of them anachronisms?
 Not only is this a problem in the Bible, but also in Egyptian chronology — Ramses' son, Merneptah, made a record of a battle in which Israel was mentioned as having an already established political presence, and a century before Ramses, Amenhotep III also made a stele (called the Berlin Pedestal after the museum that it's currently stored in) recognizing Israel as already existing.
 Moreover, the city was only known by that name — Ramses — for that short period, but Pi-Ramses is itself built on top of a much older city.
 Unlike Pi-Ramses, where there are in fact no Asiatic (Semitic) settlements at all, this older city is loaded with artifacts that are clearly Semitic in origin.
 What exactly is the name of this older city that Ramses II himself named "Pi-Ramesse" happens to be built right on top of?
 Avaris.

 What Bible verses do we have regarding the chronology of the Exodus, that are in fact far more explicit references than Exodus 1:11, and may in fact point to Avaris as the site of this reference?
 For starters, we've got 1 Kings 6:1.
 According to this passage, it was 480 years since the Israelites "came out of Egypt", emphasis on "came", that Solomon started building his temple, which was built in 966 BC according to the chronology that most scholars use.
-In the original Hebrew, that word is "yotze" — again, the present perfect tense, which always refers to the *completion* of a journey — in this case, the Exodus journey.
+In the original Hebrew, that word is "יָצָא", which is a word that is translated in other parts of the Bible (like Exodus 23:16 for example) as an ending or a completion — in this case, the completion of the Exodus journey.
 This likely means, therefore, that the conquest of the Promised Land occurred 480 years before 966 BC, which would be 1446 BC.

 Ah, but the year of the conquest wasn't the first time that the Israelites reached the Jordan, according to Numbers 14:33.
 No, they first got to the Jordan 40 years before that, when, what happened?
 Instead of conquering the Promised Land, they see the walls of these fortified cities — Jericho, Hebron, Hazor, etc. — and grumble in fear, flee, and wander the deserts for those 40 years.
 40 years before 1446 BC would mean that this event occurred in 1486 BC.